MicrosoftDocs/cross-device/project-rome-docs/includes/android/prepare-start-platform.md

 ms.localizationpriority: medium
 ---

+### Prepare platform​ to be started

+TODO:
+Statement of purpose for every step
+What are AccountManager and NotificationRegistrationManager - link

-Before starting the platform you'll need to subscribe to AccoutManager and NotificationRegistrationManager events​.
+Before starting the platform you'll need to subscribe to AccountManager and NotificationRegistrationManager events​.

 AccountManager